Updated Oct. 15, 2024 –

 Before getting into the dirty little secrets Donald Trump has revealed about the economy, let’s get something out of the way.

-We can agree President Trump has been insensitive and crass, at times.
+We can agree President Trump has sometimes appeared to be insensitive and crass, at times.

 Indeed, the liberal media.
 Democrats, “Never Trump Republicans,” and a few business leaders fail to focus on his strong economic accomplishments as president.
-They focus on his sometimes abrasive style.
+They focus on his style.

 Let’s get into why.

-So now as president in following his blueprint for his 2016 president campaign, he has attacked, walked away, counter-punched when attacked, and when he’s won, he has been being gracious.
+So now, as in his blueprint for his successful 2016 presidential campaign, he has attacked, walked away, counter-punched when attacked, and when he’s won, he has been being gracious.

 He comes across as arrogant in repeatedly discussing his successes.
 But he’s using a sales technique known as “preventing buyers’ remorse.”
 He has reminded people about his successes so people remember his strengths; that he’ll get the job done as president.

 But is it all smoke and mirrors?
 Like just about any stellar politician, salesperson or marketer, Mr. Trump understands human nature.
-He knows he has had to tap into sufficient numbers of voter emotions in order to win re-election.
+He knows he has had to tap into sufficient numbers of voter emotions in order to win election again.

 So he has pushed the envelope; to say the least.
-Many businesspeople get why.
+The polls show people get why.
 So also do angry entrepreneurs, and millions of different demographics of voters who are angry at the decline of America – the lowering of standards.

 Marketing puffery